-As widespread adoption of electric vehicles (EVs), home power generation and domestic battery storage gets closer, Northern Powergrid is offering gas and electricity network operators across the UK, and beyond, the opportunity to learn from its game-changing ACE project with the public release of its final report and findings.
+As widespread adoption of electric vehicles (EVs), home power generation and domestic battery storage gets closer, we're offering gas and electricity network operators across the UK, and beyond, the opportunity to learn from our game-changing ACE project with the public release of our final report and findings.

 In excess of 2,000 customers actively competed for cash prizes by turning off washing machines, televisions, lights and other home devices, in the first ever trial to show how a mobile game can incentivise households to reduce their consumption at times of high demand.
 The unique project demonstrated that using gamification could be a win:win for households and power networks, with mobile games unlocking an important tool to manage power demand and keep costs down for customers.

-Last year Northern Powergrid revealed initial findings on how the three-year ACE project generated valuable insights into ways to incentivise consumer behaviour change.
+Last year we revealed initial findings on how the three-year ACE project generated valuable insights into ways to incentivise consumer behaviour change.
 All this at a time when energy companies are planning how best to manage demand from rapid take-up of electric vehicles and other sources.

-Northern Powergrid, which distributes electricity to 8 million customers across 3.9 million homes and businesses in the North East, Yorkshire and northern Lincolnshire, collaborated with Newcastle University and gamification experts GenGame to develop the mobile game that sat at the heart of the ACE project.
+Northern Powergrid collaborated with Newcastle University and gamification experts GenGame to develop the mobile game that sat at the heart of the ACE project.
 At periods of high demand, players received an alert saying “It’s GenGame time”.
 The more they reduced their power consumption the more points they earned, increasing chances to win cash prizes online.
 With £350 available each month, players reduced their electricity consumption by an average of 11%.
 Although the average was 305 Watts, some cut as much as 4.9kW, turning off appliances such as EVs, caravans, hot tubs and tropical fish tank heaters for short periods of time.